Paying Professors: Inside Google's Academic -2-

 Mr. Contreras said in an interview that he sent the paper as a courtesy because Google sponsored the conference.
 He said it was common among academics to ask for feedback on papers, including from officials at companies the papers discuss.
 "They're experts and in the trenches, and I'm writing about what these people do," he said.
 "So, it's good to get feedback."

-A month before the symposium, Google hosted a private daylong patent-law briefing at the Washington law office of Wilson Sonsini for several dozen influential public-policy advocates it hoped to win over.
-Google paid airfare and hotel expenses for Mr. Contreras to speak about how the company shares its intellectual property.
+A month before the symposium, Google hosted a private patent-law briefing at the Washington law office of Wilson Sonsini for several dozen influential public-policy advocates it hoped to win over.
+Google paid travel expenses for Mr. Contreras to speak about how companies share their intellectual property.

 Mr. Contreras said Google doesn't pay professors to change their positions; it simply funds research that supports the company.